troclaux/notes/sql.md

 SELECT name FROM teachers;
 ```

-- restrictions: enforce rules on tables/columns to endure data integrity
+- restrictions: enforce rules on tables/columns to ensure data integrity
   - table restrictions
     - column restrictions
       - `NULL`
         - you can't compare `NULL` with equal sign (e.g. `WHERE NOME=NULL`)
-        - you should use `IS` keywork (e.g. `WHERE NOME IS NULL`)
+        - use `IS` keywork (e.g. `WHERE NOME IS NULL`)
       - `NOT NULL`
       - `UNIQUE`
       - `FOREIGN KEY`
-      - `CHECK` custom data type with specific constraints
+      - `CHECK` enforces a condition on values in a column
   - assertions: apply conditions across the whole table

 - constraints: enforce rules on table's data
   - `PRIMARY KEY`: value can't be NULL and has to be UNIQUE
-    - the primary key can be one column or a set of columns
+    - the primary key can be one column or a set of columns (e.g. `PRIMARY KEY (user_id, order_id)`)
   - `FOREIGN KEY`: links the value of a column in table1 to the value of another column in table2
     - `CASCADE`: explained before
   - `UNIQUE`: all values in the column are distinct